 With thoughts of benefiting from expanding to the UK ecommerce market currently on your mind, you're likely wondering what you will need to consider before you officially begin selling to these consumers.

-Even if you know your targeted audience quite well, it's important to remember that UK consumers are different from consumers in the United States, France or any other local market, so what they care about during the e-commerce experience can differ.
+Even if you know your targeted audience quite well, it's important to remember that UK consumers are different from consumers in the United States, France or any other local market.
+So what they care about during the e-commerce experience can differ.

 For example, in the United Kingdom, 70% of consumers feel more inclined to make a purchase when they know they won't have to pay extra taxes or fees when completing the purchase.
 In addition, 83% of consumers say that the anticipated delivery time can make or break their purchase.